L Catterton

 L Catterton is an American multinational private equity firm.
-Founded in Greenwich, Connecticut in 1989, the fund has made over 250 investments in brands across all segments of the consumer industry.
-The firm is led by co-CEOs J. Michael Chu and Scott Dahnke.
+Founded in Greenwich, Connecticut, in 1989, the fund has made over 250 investments in brands across all segments of the consumer industry.
+The firm is led by its CEO, Scott Dahnke, and Chairman, Michael Chu.
 Originally Catterton Partners, the fund merged with Bernard Arnault's family office and LVMH in 2016 to create L Catterton.

 In June 2024, L Catterton ranked 39th in Private Equity International's PEI 300 ranking among the world's largest private equity firms.

 History

 Founding and early history

-Catterton was founded in 1989 as Catterton-Simon Partners by Carl Frischkorn (Catterton Family), his accountant Frank Vest and J. Michael Chu, along with former U.S. Secretary of the Treasury William E. Simon.
+Catterton was founded in 1989 as Catterton-Simon Partners by Carl Frischkorn (Catterton Family), his accountant Frank Vest and J. Michael Chu, along with former U.S. secretary of the treasury William E. Simon.
 Between 1992 and 2002, the company invested in well-known consumer brands including P. F. Chang's, Odwalla, and Baja Fresh.
 In 2001, the firm changed its name to Catterton Partners.